aptbacs/TechnicalTest/README.md

 - Display the error or the success when submitting

 ## Story 6 - Output
-- Please add an output to your web application.
+- Please add an output to your web application
+- The output file should be generated from the data added to the database.
 - After validations, you should output the csv file into a plain text data file with a CRLF.
 - Your data line should be in the below format:
 		1-6: Destination sort code